Bitwarden Review: Quick Expert Summary

 Bitwarden Customer Support

-Bitwarden is a reliable and secure password manager with a wide variety of useful security features for a really good price.
-It’s not the most attractive or intuitive product, but it’s definitely got what it takes to keep your logins secure — and it costs a fraction of the price of most competitors.
+Bitwarden is a reliable and secure password manager with a variety of useful security features for a good price.
+It’s not the most attractive or intuitive product, and it doesn’t have as many unique or extra features as the likes of 1Password or Dashlane, but it’s definitely got what it takes to keep your logins secure — and it costs a fraction of the price of most competitors.

 Is Bitwarden safe?

-Plus, Bitwarden’s open-source development means that it has been extensively scrutinized by a ton of cybersecurity experts around the globe.
-Many security-minded users stand by Bitwarden as one of the most secure password managers on the market because every piece of its source code has been carefully analyzed.
+Bitwarden’s open-source development means that a ton of cybersecurity experts around the globe have extensively scrutinized it.
+Many security-minded users stand by Bitwarden as one of the most secure password managers on the market because the Bitwarden community has carefully analyzed every piece of its source code.

 Is Bitwarden free?